-Grades: 10-12 Prerequisites: Algebra 1 Credit: 0.50 credit of Mathematics This course covers practical uses of mathematics throughout various trades (construction, metal working, wood working, forestry, industry, machinery, mechanics, etc.).
-This is a class designed for students who are interested in a career in a trade and want to improve their math skills in preparation of their chosen career.
+This course covers practical uses of mathematics throughout various trades (construction, metal working, wood working, forestry, industry, machinery, mechanics, etc.).
+This is a class designed for students who are interested in a trade and want to improve their math skills in preparation of their chosen career.